 Pets at IGHSAU-Sanctioned Events

-Except as otherwise stated herein, no pets are permitted at events sanctioned by the Union.
-Any persons found with a pet at an event will be removed from the premises.
-However, this policy shall comply with the provisions of Iowa Code §216C.
+Except as otherwise stated herein, no pets are permitted at events sanctioned by the Iowa Girls High School Athletic Union.
+Any person found with a pet will be asked to remove the pet from the premises.
+Failure to comply will result in the person being asked to leave the premises.

 Playing Up a Class During the Tournament Series